rsyslog/rsyslog/source/messageparser.rst

 internal format.
 Message parsers were first introduced in rsyslog 5.3.4 and also offer some interesting ideas that may be explored in the future
 - up to full message normalization capabilities.
-It is strongly recommended that anyone with a heterogeneous environment take a look at message parser capabilities.
+It is strongly recommended that anyone with a heterogenous environment take a look at message parser capabilities.

 [`rsyslog.conf overview <rsyslog_conf.html>`_\ ] [`manual